 The normal diminishing concentric rings are seen on the borders with a very smooth center.
 Nice is that the specular highlight blurs remain nearly round right into the corner of the frame (no cat's eye bokeh).

 With an aperture blade count increase (from 8 to 9), distant point light sources showing a star-like effect will have 18 points instead of 8 due to the odd number blade count.
-The points on these stars are coming from the corners of the aperture (where the individual blades meet).
-Each blade vertex is responsible, via diffraction, for creating two points of the star effect.
-If the corners are arranged opposite of each other (an even blade count), the points on the stars will equal the blade count as two vertices share in creating a single pair of points.
-The corners of an odd blade count aperture are not opposing and the result is that each vertex creates its own two points.
+The points on these stars are coming from the blades of the aperture.
+Each blade is responsible, via diffraction, for creating two points of the star effect.
+If the blades are arranged opposite of each other (an even blade count), the points on the stars will equal the blade count as two blades share in creating a single pair of points.
+The blades of an odd blade count aperture are not opposing and the result is that each blade creates its own two points.
 Nine blades times two points each create 18-point star effects.

 Overall, I'm really pleased with the image quality from this lens.
 When other max aperture options are available for a prime lens focal length, you buy the widest aperture lens available with intentions of using that max aperture.
 Often, image quality is sacrificed, at least to some extent, at f/1.4, but ... the f/1.4 results from this lens are impressive.
 I have not felt the need to stop this lens down for contrast and resolution purposes.
 Actually, I have barely used any other aperture other than when evaluating this lens.